As you will see from this list, penny stocks in Canada come from a wide range of industries.

 Penny stocks are popular amongst value investors who believe that these stocks can increase in price after a catalyst like a new product release or acquisition by a larger company.

 If you want to add a bit of risk to your portfolio, check out this list of the best Canadian penny stocks to buy on the TSX for 2023.

 A penny stock is exactly as it sounds: security that trades on the public markets with a low market cap and a share price that is generally priced below $5.00.

-Don’t be fooled by their name, while some penny stocks do trade for actual pennies, a majority of the trade is between $1.00 to $5.00.
+Don’t be fooled by their name, while some penny stocks do trade for actual pennies, most trade between $1.00 to $5.00.

-These stocks appear to be cheap and inexpensive, but the risk of investing in these generally outweighs the potential reward.
+These stocks appear cheap and inexpensive, but the risk of investing in these generally outweighs the potential reward.

 Related: Free Stock Trading Apps in Canada.

-Below are 10 of some of the hottest penny stocks you can buy in Canada.
+Below are 10 of the hottest penny stocks you can buy in Canada.

-We have all heard about Lithium is an essential component for rechargeable batteries in things like electric vehicles and smartphones.
+We all know that Lithium is an essential component for rechargeable batteries in things like electric vehicles and smartphones.

 The global demand for lithium has skyrocketed over the past decade and will only increase from here as the world shifts towards these secular trends.